-But as Christians we should at least make an effort to care for those who hate us because that is precisely what Christ did when He died on the cross.
+However, it is our duty as Christians to at least care for those who hate us, just as Christ did on the cross.

 “Always remember that others may hate you, but those who hate you don’t win unless you hate them back.”